Kshitijkesri/RESTfulAPI_Level3/README.md

 # Project Description

-This Project covers all the RESTful constraints:-
+This Project covers all the RESTful constraints and build using ASP.NET Core 3:-
 1) Uniform interface
 2) Client–server
 3) Stateless